episode6/gdmc/README.md

     }
 ```

-- raw alias do not contain a ':' (colon)
+- raw aliases do not contain a ':' (colon)

 ```json
     "chop-all": {